mrtejesh-tm/wdio-json-html-reporter/README.md

 - **Export to Excel**: The detailed test report can be exported to an Excel file.
 - **Screenshot Support**: Capture screenshots for failed tests (or all tests) based on your configuration.
 - **Execution Metadata**: Logs browser information, execution start/end times, and overall duration.
 - **Historical Execution (Optional)**: Provide a history JSON file to include historical execution data by suite.
-If no historical data is provided, the report will automatically hide this section.
+If no historical data is provided, the report will automatically hide this section and display only the Unique Errors.
-- **Easy Integration**: Designed to work seamlessly with your existing WebDriverIO configuration.
-- **Customizable**: Extend and modify reporter behavior to suit your specific project requirements.
+- **Aggregated History Generation**: The JSON reporter now includes an aggregated history generation feature.
+Using the static method `JSONReporter.generateAggregateHistory({ reportPaths, historyPath, maxHistory })`, you can automatically scan all JSON report files (matching the pattern `test-report-*.json`) in your report directory, aggregate test results, and compute defect comparisons based on historical data.
+The aggregated history record is then appended to your history file and can be used by the HTML report generator to visualize trends over time.

 ## Installation